 Make sure your article covers a topic comprehensively and you’ll ensure you have high topical authority.

-Google is looking for a hierarchy of H2, H3, and H4 headings tags.
+When using headings in your articles, make sure to follow a proper hierarchy of H2, H3, and H4 headings tags.

-The title tag is the title of your web page as it appears in the search results.
+The title tag (often referred to as the SEO title) is the title of your web page as it appears in the search results.

 It doesn’t have to be identical to the H1 tag.
 The latter determines the title of your page as it appears at the top of the page itself.